Tehsurfer/collectiondbf/README.md

 #### MacOS
 `pip install collectiondbf`

-**Note that since macOS python does not come with tkinter, only command line usage is supported
+*_Note that since macOS python does not come with tkinter, only command line usage is supported._

+_collectiondbf requires python 3.3+ and tkinter to run_

-## Usage
+# Usage

 ### Command Line
 The commands below will download the desired directory at the command prompts location.
 ```
-pip install collectiondbf
 python -m collectiondbf <api-key> <api-secret> <collection:ID>
 ```

 If you cannot find the collection ID for the folder you wish to download, check for it in the url like so:

 ![collectionID](https://user-images.githubusercontent.com/37255664/64832679-fe039c80-d62e-11e9-96db-38a54cbd6c55.jpg)

+Alternatively check out [_this 50s video tutorial_](https://drive.google.com/file/d/1sZMIx8SsEygwtRhLSu_O5wT0Ql0-UJDx/view?usp=sharing) on how to find collection ID and API keys in Blackfynn

 ### User Interface
 Running `python -m collectiondbf`will start the following ui to input keys and collection ID